 - Cancer Care, Inc.“When you don’t know where to turn”, Cancer Care can help.If you or someone you know has just been diagnosed with carcinoid cancer—or has been living with carcinoid cancer for some time—you may have questions or need support.
 This web site define the five areas of service we offer for carcinoid cancer patients and their families.

 - CMP Medica / Hematology by Cancer Network Cancernetwork.com provides an array of informative content.
 We are committed to supplying up-to-date oncology/hematology news and articles including extensive avenues for earning CME online.
 Direct access to e-textbooks and guides filled with current helpful information.
 CMPMedica is a leading healthcare media company providing news and education to communities of general practitioners, specialist doctors, pharmacists, nurses and patients across 26 countries.
-Click here for references to carcinoid.
-Comment: Excellent up to date full text peer-review medical articles regarding all aspects of carcinoid/NETS.
+Click here for references about neuroendocrine tumors.
+Comment: Excellent up-to-date, full-text peer-reviewed medical articles regarding all aspects of neuroendocrine tumors.

 - Complementary and Alternative Therapies by the American Cancer Society Making Treatment Decisions:The terms “alternative” or “complementary” are used to refer to non-traditional methods of diagnosing, preventing, or treating cancer.
 Many cancer patients find that these therapies relieve symptoms or side effects, ease pain, and enhance their lives during treatment.
 How can you know if these approaches are safe and if they can help you?